 For self-employed parents, gross income is calculated by taking your company’s gross receipts and deducting ordinary and necessary expenses, just like you do for your taxes.
 If either you or the other parent involved in the custody situation is paying for child support for another child, those payments might be deducted from their gross income.

 If you’re not certain what the gross income is for your child’s other parent, just know that this number must be disclosed in court.
 So once court proceedings begin, the other individual is required by law to disclose this number.

 Louisiana supplies a worksheet for how to calculate child support.

 Because there are many factors in the calculation, be sure to review this document with your child custody attorney to ensure you’re completing it correctly if you’re trying to estimate your share of child support.

 The first step in determining child support is to calculate each parent’s share of total income.
 This is also called the “pro-rata share.”
 This will be a percentage calculation.
 For example, if parent 1 makes $4,000 a month and parent two makes $5,000 a month, then the total income for both is $9,000.
 (Parent 1 takes home 44% of the total income and parent 2 makes 56%.)

 Next, you’ll factor in the total number of children involved.
-Add in childcare expenses, health insurance premiums (for the child only and not the parents’ coverage), and factor in the child’s income, if applicable.
-Add in any additional expenses and you’ll get to a calculation of the total cost of caring for the child.
+Add in certain childcare expenses like health insurance premiums (for the child only and not the parents’ coverage), and factor in the child’s income, if applicable.
+There are certain other expenses that may be added in – like private school tuition, for example.